CIAvash/raku-website/content/en/irc.md

 ---
 title: raku IRC channel
-description: Much real-time discussion happens on our IRC channel, "#raku" on irc.freenode.net.
+description: Much real-time discussion happens on our IRC channel, "#raku" on irc.libera.chat.
 We try to be very nice to newcomers, so feel free to join us, and ask any Raku questions you might have.
 url: community/irc
 ---